PabloSzx/crypto-use/README.md

 import { decrypt, decrypt_object } from 'crypto-use';

 // encrypted_data previously encrypted
-// encrypted_data === "U2FsdGVkX1+4iC1daCbTnMFFQjOX94Q4U2FsdGVkX1+4iC1daCbTnMFFQjOX94Q4"
+// encrypted_data ===
+// "U2FsdGVkX1+4iC1daCbTnMFFQjOX94Q4U2FsdGVkX1+4iC1daCbTnMFFQjOX94Q4"

 const decrypted_data = decrypt({
   encrypted_data: encrypted_data,
   secret_key: 'your-totally-secure-key',
 });

-// If you are not sure if your data is encrypted, you can get back the data you tried to decrypt by giving the parameter "give_back_invalid", by default it is false
+// If you are not sure if your data is encrypted,
+// you can get back the data you tried to decrypt
+// by giving the parameter "give_back_invalid"
+// by default it is false

 const not_encrypted_data = decrypt({
   encrypted_data: 'I am not encrypted',